-- Lower pain thresholds to things such as noise, brightness, and clothing
+- Have lower pain thresholds to things such as noise, brightness, and clothing

-- Covering their eyes or ears frequently in order to muffle the overload
+- Cover their eyes or ears frequently in order to muffle the overload

 - Be clumsy

-- Running away from situations in order to find somewhere quiet and safe
+- Run away from situations in order to find somewhere quiet and safe

 - Be an extremely picky eater